polyipseity/information/special/academia/HKUST/COMP 1029V/control flow.md

 Wend
 ```

 The semantics of `While...Wend` is {{that the condition is executed first.
-If the condition is `True`, the statement is executed and then we repeat the above process again.
+If the condition is `True`, the statement block is executed and then we repeat the above process again.
 If the condition is `False`, the `While...Wend` statement ends its execution}}.

 ### `Do`